Student Development Classes

 ST DEV 318 Graduate School Preparation

 Prepare and craft competitive graduate school application documents.
-Topics include references, personal statements, scholarships and financial aid, entrance exams, resumes and interviewing, research of graduate programs.
+Topics include references, personal statements, scholarships and financial aid, entrance exams, resumes and interviewing skills, and research of graduate programs.

 When you enroll in a Student development course you increase your ability to: